 |Lecture free period||Application training + internship (5 ECTS)|

-With regard to curricula, forms of learning, performance requirements and assessment standards, GRIA is oriented towards the standards of German universities.
+With regard to curricula, forms of learning, performance requirements and assessment standards, RDWP is oriented towards the standards of German universities.
 At the beginning of the academic year, students are taught these standards as part of the intercultural learning.
 This is extremely important because the higher education system in Russia follows different patterns than the one in Germany.
-All GRIA courses are compulsory.
+All RDWP courses are compulsory.
 Almost all courses are held in German.

 Courses take the form of seminars and tutorials.